-Ticket locks are but one of many approaches to scalable synchronization primitives [Mellor-Crummey and Scott 1991].
-Parallel programs use a range of primitives including barriers: a barrier with parameter N causes N - 1 thread or processes to stall and when the Nth arrives at the barrier, all proceed.
+Queue locks are one of many approaches to scalable synchronization [Mellor-Crummey and Scott 1991].
+Parallel programs use a range of primitives including barriers: a barrier with parameter N causes N-1 tasks to stall and when the Nth arrives at the barrier, all proceed.
 Implementing a barrier using spinlocks is very inefficient, even on a small number of processors, and threads packages such as Pthreads implement barriers by queueing waiting threads and putting them to sleep.
 Even so the underlying implementation will be unscalable if it's based on spinlocks as a basic building block.
-One approach to implementing scalable barriers uses a tree structure [Markatos et al. 1991]; another is to synchronize with nearest neighbours, limiting global communication [Machanick 1996]
+One approach to implementing scalable barriers uses a tree structure [Markatos et al. 1991]; another is to synchronize with nearest neighbours, limiting global communication [Machanick 1996].